 As an integral part of any business or organization’s development, a CTO provides technical advice and leadership that helps the organization scale and interpret the organizational culture by joining hands with the team.
 He could be the technical co-founder, technology partner, or simply a technology expert with an entrepreneurial mind and experience.
 A CTO ensures that the product expansion is on track, meets the targets, follows budgets, and manages technical debt, ensuring a positive cash flow.

 69.3% of businesses reported that 10–30% of their products fail to meet their customer requirements.
-This is the reason why onboarding the Chief Technology Officer(CTO) becomes essential for a startup, accounting for their expertise in the technology and experience they hold into consideration.
-According to the state of the CTO survey 2020, 51% of the respondents joined startups as Chief Technology Officer.
+This is the reason why onboarding the Chief Technology Officers(CTO) become essential for a startup, accounting for their expertise in the technology and experience they hold into consideration.
+According to the state of the CTO survey 2020, 51% of the respondents joined startups as Chief Technology Officers.

 Understanding the role of a CTO and its value addition to the organization